How to load 3D content in AR scenarios at runtime in xr-frame

 - Keyframe frame animation

-For detailed loading methods of each resource, refer to the WeChat official documentation and the xr-frame official examples
+Detailed loading methods for each resource can be found in WeChat official documentation and xr-frame official examples

 Note

-Supported GLTF formats and extensions refer to the xr-frame official GLTF usage instructions
+Supported GLTF formats and extensions refer to xr-frame official GLTF usage instructions